kenschenke/Pascal65/docs/docs/notablediffs.md

 and end with an asterisk followed by a close parenthesis.  *Pascal65 does not support comments using curly braces since PETSCII does not contain the curly brace characters.*

-## Future Wishes

-Support for some of these features is planned for future releases.
-Of note:

-* A math library
-* Support for strings in records and arrays